akash-ahana/autopilot-fms-be/readme.txt

 -CHECK ALL TASKS( THAT ARE PENDING) , FETCH THE PLANNED START TIME , PLANNED COMPLETION TIME , CHANGE STATUS TO oVERDUE  -- THIS IS IN CRON
 -list of tasks for a user is failing
 -in fms master - step id there which is being generated from front end , while updating the steps , this mighrt change , so update that as well
--ADD HOURS LOGIC AS WELL IN BOTH THE TASK TRIGGERING FOR STEP 1 AND TASK UPDATIO -add an api to fetch dueToday tasks and all overdue tasks for that employee get request -once the fmsQA is submitted in the fms Master add one more firld called live fms's and increment that valur - later once all steps for that qa is completed decrement this value
+-ADD DAYS LOGIC AS WELL IN BOTH THE TASK TRIGGERING FOR STEP 1 AND TASK UPDATION -add an api to fetch dueToday tasks and all overdue tasks for that employee get request -once the fmsQA is submitted in the fms Master add one more firld called live fms's and increment that valur - later once all steps for that qa is completed decrement this value
 -for manage fms - admin and pc